Jeikuzu/GP-2023/assignmentreadme.md

 # How it works
 When the player clicks a circle, a button is activated which sends a signal to the play function.

-# List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference
+# List of assets in the project

 | Class/asset | Source |
 |-----------|-----------|